Christmas at Bok Tower Gardens

 A touch of ground pepper and sea salt.

 Whisk again and set in the refrigerator to allow the ingredients to blend together.

-Grill your sausage as shown.
+Grill your Sausage

 You can also just fry them up on the stove top with a little bit of olive oil, just until brown.

-Nice close up of the grilled chicken sausages Julie!
+Nice close up of the grilled chicken sausages, Julie!

 Add your pasta to the diced vegetables and add some of your salad dressing.

 Toss all the ingredients together well, being careful not to hurt the fragile pasta leaves.

 Slice just into the skin of the pomegranate as shown, going all the way around.

 Pull the skin away to reveal the fruit seeds inside.